 When it comes to a minor remodel with limited home improvements, a Home Equity Loan is a simple and less costly option.
 Rather than basing the loan amount on the value of the home after the remodeling project has been completed, our local loan officers will either use a new appraisal value or a tax bill to determine the current fair market value of your home.
 Home Equity Loans are flexible in the costs they can cover, making it a great loan option for reliable borrowers, and often with limited (or no) closing costs.
 The downside?
 Most likely a slightly higher interest rate than a traditional first mortgage loan.

 [Home Equity Loan vs Home Equity Line of Credit: Here’s what you need to know]

-In some cases, our Construction Loan is a better financing option, with local loan servicing and flexible underwriting using our own funds.
-The amount of this loan takes into consideration the value of your home after the major remodel is complete.
-The process of getting this loan is very similar to getting a loan to build a new home, including the consultation of an appraiser and general contractor.
-A Construction Loan from Great Midwest Bank offers a minimal down payment requirement and a “one-time close” feature with permanent financing included.
+With local loan servicing and flexible underwriting using our own funds, our options can be a better financing option for larger projects.
+For this loan, our loan officers and appraisers take into consideration the value of your home after the major remodel is complete.
+The process of getting a renovation loan is very similar to getting a loan to build a new home, including the need for a contract, plans and specifications from a qualified contractor.
+For certain borrowers, a renovation loan from Great Midwest Bank may offer a minimal down payment requirement and a “one-time close” feature with permanent financing included.
 It also offers interest-only payments during construction followed by normal monthly payments upon completion of the project.

-Though it may sound complicated, major renovation financing is simple with us.
-You can find everything you need to start the process by reviewing our Construction Loan Application Checklist here.
+Though it may sound complicated, our loan officers make major renovation financing as simple as possible.
+These three financing options can help make your home improvement dreams a reality.
 Contact your local Great Midwest Bank loan officer or stop in at one of our conveniently located branches when you’re ready to get your home renovation project underway!